Chart Color Schemes

 Wishart's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates strong performance across Wishart, with both young and older age cohorts experiencing low prevalence of common health conditions.
+Analysis of health metrics indicates strong performance across Wishart, with both young and elderly cohorts experiencing low prevalence of common health conditions.

-Approximately 54% of the total population (~6,423 people) have private health cover.
+The rate of private health cover is approximately 54% of the total population (6,423 people).
 The most prevalent medical conditions are arthritis and asthma, affecting 6.4% and 6.4% of residents respectively.
-A majority, 74.1%, report no medical ailments, compared to 75.7% across Greater Brisbane.
-Wishart has a higher proportion of seniors aged 65 and over at 16.9% (2,020 people), compared to 14.3% in Greater Brisbane.
-Health outcomes among seniors are above average, aligning with the general population's health profile.
+A total of 74.1% of residents report no medical ailments, compared to 75.7% across Greater Brisbane.
+Wishart has a higher proportion of seniors aged 65 and over at 16.9% (2,020 people), compared to the 14.3% in Greater Brisbane.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health